swaggest/json-cli/README.md

  * To detect breaking changes by analyzing removals and changes from original `JSON`.
  * To keep original order of object sets (for example `swagger.json` [parameters](https://swagger.io/docs/specification/describing-parameters/) list).
  * To make and apply JSON Patches, specified in [RFC 6902](http://tools.ietf.org/html/rfc6902) from the IETF.
- * To convert YAML to JSON and vice versa.
+ * To convert between YAML/JSON/PHP serialization.
  * To resolve `JSON Pointer` to data.
  * To resolve `JSON Pointer` to file position.
  * To validate JSON data against [`JSON Schema`](http://json-schema.org/)